-Before generating each spectrum, inputs to the generator are sampled from their uncertainty distributions.
+To generate data, electron energies are sampled from the detailed tritium model described in \autoref{sec:detailed_gen_model} and \autoref{sec:event_rate}.
+Events are converted to cyclotron frequencies and then binned.
+Before generating each spectrum, input parameters are sampled from their uncertainty distributions.
 This ensures that the ensemble of spectra reflects the relative likelihoods of outcomes, validating inferences~\cite{AshtariEsfahani:2021moh, Cook2006}.
 The background rate is sampled from the prior distribution in \autoref{sec:Bayesian-analysis}.
-The mean field $B$ is sampled from the distribution in \autoref{tab:priors}.
-The efficiency vs. frequency curve is translated to energy using the configured magnetic field strength before being randomized within its uncertainty.
+The efficiency vs. frequency curve is translated to energy using the sampled $B$ before being randomized within its uncertainty.
 Other parameters are sampled from distributions similar to those in \autoref{tab:priors}, with minor differences to avoid making simplifications.

-Instead of sampling $\sigma$ (which is not present in the detailed generation model), we separately sample each contribution to the uncertainty on the instrumental resolution $\mathcal{I}$ as follows.
+Instead of sampling $\sigma$ (not present in the generation model), we separately sample each contribution to the uncertainty on $\mathcal{I}$.
 First, counts in each bin are sampled to account for Poisson and efficiency matrix uncertainties.
-Second, trap weights are sampled from normal distributions before combining resolutions for the four traps.
-Third, the maximum SNR (SNR$_{\rm max}$) uncertainty is included by introducing a factor $s$ which scales the width of the simulated $\mathcal{I}$, sampling $s$ from a normal distribution.
+Second, statistical trap weights are sampled from normal distributions before combining resolutions for the four individual traps.
+Third, the SNR$_{\rm max}$ uncertainty is accounted for by scaling the width of the simulated $\mathcal{I}$ by a factor $s$, with $s$ sampled from a normal distribution.

-Another difference from \autoref{sec:summaryofpriors} is that inelastic scatter fractions for H$_2$, $^3$He and CO are sampled from normal distributions defined by the means and uncertainties in \autoref{tab:scattering_fraction_results}.
+Inelastic scatter fractions for H$_2$, $^3$He and CO are sampled from normal distributions defined by the means and uncertainties in \autoref{tab:scattering_fraction_results}.
 This sampling is repeated until the sum of fractions is within [0.99, 1.01], then fractions are normalized to make the sum exactly 1.
-In addition, we account for a covariance between the $^3$He fraction (or equivalently, the H$_2$ fraction) and the gas composition contribution to scatter peak amplitude uncertainties.
-To do this, we sample the scattering parameters $p$ and $q$ from a bivariate normal distribution excluding gas composition uncertainty, then shift $p$ and $q$ based on the sampled $^3$He fraction, using pre-tritium $^{\mathrm{83m}}$Kr fit results to estimate the expected shift.
+We account for a covariance between the $^3$He fraction (or equivalently, the H$_2$ fraction) and the gas-composition contribution to $p$ and $q$ uncertainties.
+To do this, we sample $p$ and $q$ from a bivariate normal distribution excluding gas composition uncertainty, then shift $p$ and $q$ based on the sampled $^3$He fraction, using pre-tritium $^{\mathrm{83m}}$Kr fit results to estimate the expected shift.